stavba fuds nova gorica

 The decision on granting the status is issued by the Student and Academic Affairs Commission.

-All documentation must be valid for the academic year in which the status is granted.
+Attach the relevant supporting documents confirming eligibility for the status.
+The documents must be valid for the academic year for which the status is being granted:

-Note: The Student and Academic Affairs Commission usually meets once per month, every 3rd Monday of the month.
+Note: The Student and Academic Affairs Commission usually meets once a month (every third Monday of the month).

 Andreja Slejko Rojc